shelby-sanz/api_duckduckgo/README.md

-# api_duckduckgo
+# DuckDuckGo API
-trying out the duckduckgo api
+Instant answers API, searched for Presidents of the United States